Master in Informatics and Computing Engineering

 Final classification = 10% LE + 10% RE + 50% PE + 30% TE

-The evaluation of this course uses three types of examinations:
+The evaluation of this course uses four types of examinations:

 In the case of students who do not attend classes and go without the weekly evaluation (LE and RE), the final classification will be the average of the classification of two evaluation components: Practical on computer evaluation (PE) and Theory evaluation (TE), as of the regular students.

 Final classification = 60% PE + 40% TE